 WELCOME TO GOLF LEMONADE!

-Our map covers all locations equally and Golf Lemonade (GL) does not accept compensation from any venue other than discounted rounds for review purposes.
+Our map covers all locations equally and Golf Lemonade (GL) does not accept compensation or exchanged services from any venue other than discounted rounds for review purposes.

 Our national map is on the path to highlighting every golf course in the United States that would score an estimated 9.0 or higher under our 20 point review process.